v-fearam/msbuild-examples/custom-task-code-generation/README.md

 ### Step 4, Include MSBuild props and targets in a package

-We recommend first reading the basics about[props and target](https://docs.microsoft.com/visualstudio/msbuild/customize-your-build) and then how to [include props and targets on a nuget](https://docs.microsoft.com/nuget/create-packages/creating-a-package#include-msbuild-props-and-targets-in-a-package).
+We recommend first reading the basics about [props and target](https://docs.microsoft.com/visualstudio/msbuild/customize-your-build) and then how to [include props and targets on a nuget](https://docs.microsoft.com/nuget/create-packages/creating-a-package#include-msbuild-props-and-targets-in-a-package).

 In some cases, you might want to add custom build targets or properties in projects that consume your package, such as running a custom tool or process during build.
 You do this by placing files in the form <package_id>.targets or <package_id>.props within the \build folder of the project.
 Files in the root \build folder are considered suitable for all target frameworks.